s-balamurali/Insurance-Claim-Data-Analysis-Dashboard/README.md

 ⭐ By Kids Driving (Ribbon Chart) – influence of young drivers in households

-⭐ By Education (Pie Chart) – education-level insights into adoption & claims
+⭐ By Education (Donut Chart) – education-level insights into adoption & claims

-⭐ By Education & Marital Status (Matrix Heat Grid) – combined demographic profiling

 ---